 The lack of debt combined with the low cost of living in Mexico, has made it easy for us to live very well here.
 We enjoy a higher quality of life than we did in the U.S. and we have plenty of disposable income to enjoy our retirement to the fullest.

-If you would like to see a breakdown of our living expenses, check out How Much Does It Cost to Live in the Riviera Maya?
+If you would like to see a breakdown of our living expenses, check out Retired in Mexico: A Detailed Look at Our Expenses.

 Let’s Wrap This Up